 Go a head and open the case up and shove your pillow in.

-The blanket will be worked the same way.
-Take the 2 yards of solid and lay the 2 yards of print on top with the sides lined up and the wrong sides face each other.
+The blanket will be worked the same way as the pillow.
+Take the 2 yards of solid right side facing the floor and line up the 2 yards of print on top with the right side facing up toward the ceiling.
 Cut your fringe, make your holes, and pull the fringe up through the holes.
 What I like best about this method is that the printed fleece leaves a nice little border around the solid side.